 Check out how you can start saving for a specific goal with Twine.

 If you’re not sure how to save money and are thinking about which savings account option makes sense for you, here are a few questions to mull over:

 - How much money do I have to start saving?
 Remember, three months’ worth of expenses is a great place to start.

 - What do I want to save money for?
 Once you have three months saved, now it’s time to dream!

 - Will I need to access this money from time to time, or can I let this money sit and grow?

 - Based on my previous answers, what’s the range of interest rates that’s available to me, and which one is best for the amount I’m ready to save?

-- Based on my needs, which savings type has the fewest fees and/or penalties?
+- Based on my needs, which savings account type has the fewest fees and/or penalties?
 In particular, keep an eye out for fees that may penalize your behaviors.
-If you need to make regular withdrawals, for example, make sure the account you choose doesn’t have a time-specific withdrawal limit.
+If you need to make regular withdrawals, for example, make sure the savings account you choose doesn’t have a time-specific withdrawal limit.